JulioCesarTeixeira/JulioCesarTeixeira/README.md

 -->
 ![JulioCesarTeixeira GitHub Stats](https://github-readme-stats.vercel.app/api?username=JulioCesarTeixeira&show_icons=true)

-- 🔭 I’m **starting an internship in 26/07**
+- 🔭 I’m **currently working as web developer at Aeco Legal Tech**
-- 🌱 I’m currently a Junior Web Developer learner at BeCode.org
+- 🌱 Specializing in ReactJs, NextJs and Typescript
 ---

 #### You can find me on :